 Elite Advocacy & Cutting-Edge Legal Defense from a Santa Rosa Hit & Run Attorney

-Due to the life-altering legal consequences that are involved with hit & run offenses, it is always in a person's best interest to obtain the services of a criminal defense attorney who has the legal background and knowledge it takes to successfully fight hit and run charges.
+Due to the life-altering legal consequences that are involved with hit & run offenses, it is always in a person's best interest to obtain the services of a Santa Rosa hit and run lawyer who has the legal background and knowledge it takes to successfully fight hit and run charges.
 The Law Offices of Evan E. Zelig, P.C. is located in downtown Santa Rosa, California.
 We are minutes away from the courthouse and jail facilities.
 We are well prepared to fight for you.